JourneySculptor/file-size-reporter/README.md

 A Python tool to generate periodic file size reports for a specified folder.
 This tool logs file sizes in a CSV format, allows customizable report locations, and automatically deletes old reports to save disk space.

+## Project Status
+This project is part of my learning journey in Python development.
+As I continue to study and improve my skills, I will be gradually enhancing the functionality, readability, and overall structure of the code.
+Suggestions and constructive feedback are welcome.

+### Planned Improvements
+- **Enhanced Error Handling**: Adding more comprehensive error checks and handling to improve robustness.
+- **Optimized Report Generation**: Exploring ways to improve report generation performance for larger directories.
+- **Code Refactoring**: Cleaning up code structure for better readability and maintainability as I learn best practices.

+Thank you for your patience and understanding as I continue to grow my skills!

 ## Features
 - **Periodic File Size Reports**: Generates a CSV report of file sizes in the target folder at specified intervals.
 - **Customizable Report Location**: Allows users to specify a folder where reports are saved.